library(tidyverse)

 For more than two variables, we need to map the third variable to something on the plot other than the x-axis and the y-axis.
 The two most common ways to incorporate a third variable into a plot are:

-• use colour to colour by the third variable
+to colour by the third variable - facet by the third variable

 Below are a couple of examples.
 Next week, we will discuss benefits and drawbacks of using colour vs. faceting.